Bolivia orders arrest of ex-president Morales - France 24

 Bolivia's attorney general on Wednesday ordered the arrest of exiled former president Evo Morales after the interim government accused him of sedition and terrorism.

-Public prosecutors in La Paz signed an order for police to detain the 60-year-old and take him to the attorney general's office.
+Public prosecutors in La Paz signed a warrant for police to detain the 60-year-old -- who is in Argentina -- and take him to the attorney general's office.

-Morales fled Bolivia for Argentina last month after civil unrest broke out following his controversial re-election in an October 20 poll widely denounced as rigged.
+Morales fled Bolivia last month after civil unrest broke out following his re-election in an October 20 poll widely dismissed as rigged.

+The former trade union leader denounced the arrest order as "illegal, unfair and unconstitutional" on Twitter.

+"I'm not worried.
+As long as I'm alive I'll continue with greater strength in the political and ideological struggle for a free and sovereign Bolivia," he said.

-Morales ruled the South American country for almost 14 years before resigning last month and leaving Bolivia to accept asylum first in Mexico and then Argentina, where he arrived last week.
+Morales ruled the South American country for almost 14 years before resigning last month and leaving Bolivia.

+He initially received asylum in Mexico and then arrived in Argentina last week.

+The allegations against him stem from an audio recording released by Arturo Murillo, the interim government's interior minister.
+In the recording, Morales allegedly tells one of his supporters to block trucks and interrupt the food supply to several cities.

+Murillo began legal action against Morales in November, after weeks of road blocks caused food and fuel shortages in the capital La Paz following his resignation.

+The ex-president countered by accusing the interim government of manufacturing the audio to damage him politically.

-October's poll was annulled following an Organization of American States (OAS) audit that found clear evidence of vote rigging.
+The controversial October poll in which Morales was re-elected was annulled following an Organization of American States (OAS) audit that found clear evidence of vote rigging.

-Right-wing deputy senate leader Jeanine Anez took over as interim president and has vowed to call new elections early next year, although no date has been set yet.
+Right-wing deputy senate leader Jeanine Anez took over as interim president and has vowed to call new elections early next year, although no date has been set.

 Bolivia's constitution limits a president to two consecutive terms but Morales stood for a potential fourth term in October.